Efficient electronic cooling above 2 K by niobium-based superconducting tunnel junctions: Acknowledgements

 The authors thank Sari Ahlfors, Manika Maharjan and Kaisa Välimaa for technical help in the sample fabrication in VTT and OtaNano Micronova cleanroom facilities.
 The authors also thank Francesco Giazotto and Elia Strambini for useful discussions.

 The research was funded by the European Union’s Horizon RIA, EIC and ECSEL programmes under grant agreements No. 766853 EFINED, No. 824109 European Microkelvin Platform (EMP), No. 101113086 SoCool, No. 101007322 MatQu, and No. 101113983 Qu-Pilot.
-We also acknowledge financial support of Research Council of Finland through projects No. 322580 ETHEC, No. 356542 SUPSI, the QTF Centre of Excellence project No. 336817, and Business Finland through Quantum Technologies Industrial (QuTI) No. 128291 and Technology Industries of Finland Centennial Foundation.
+We also acknowledge financial support of Research Council of Finland through projects No. 322580 ETHEC, No. 356542 SUPSI, the QTF Centre of Excellence project No. 336817, and Business Finland through Quantum Technologies Industrial (QuTI) No. 128291 and Technology Industries of Finland Centennial Foundation and Chips JU project Arctic No. 101139908.